RhysLadipo/JavaVoxelEngine/README.md

-### Hi there, I'm Rhys - [Rhys Ladipo][website] 👋
+### Hi there, I'm Rhys 👋

 [![Website](https://rhysladipo.github.io/)]

-## I'm a Husband, Father, Developer, and Graphic Designer!!
+## I'm a JAva Developer & a Graphic Designer.

-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar.

 ##